Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 3. 	--- (deprecated feature)

-4. Creates an empty Lock File - $FILE_Lock
+4. 	--- (deprecated feature

-5. Logs the all activity {Failover activity on this server} with time stamp into a file for later review.
+5. Logs all Failover activity on node with time stamp for later review.

-	FileName - $ACTIVITY_FILE

 6. If you have to stop MQ activity using [endmqm]; this process wouldn't interfere.
 StartStandby.bash acts only on QMgr with STATUS(Running elsewhere).
 But it's a good idea to stop this process as well.

 7. StartStandby.bash polls/checks every 20 seconds.
 You can edit that in script by altering the Polling_Interval_Value 	    variable.